amortaza/go-bellina-tutorials/tutorial-06-Plugin-Click/README.md

 &nbsp;

+The `main.go` example in `tutorial-06-Plugin-Click` is using the `click` plugin from `amortaza/go-bellina-plugins/click` which is 99% similar to the click plugin we are going to develop in this tutorial.

 We have been introduced to many of the concepts needed to be able to create our first plugin - `Click`.

 As a plugin designer, there is no preconditions on how things should be laid out, except to make usage of plugin as useful and easy as possible.